mridul037/mridul037/README.md

 **Quote of the hour:**

-Documentation is a love letter that you write to your future self.
+It is easier to change the specification to fit the program than vice versa.

-~ Damian Conway
+~ Alan Perlis
 <pre>

 </pre>